devopsdays/devopsdays-web/content/events/2022-detroit/sponsor.md

 Description = "Sponsor devopsdays detroit 2022"
 +++

 We greatly value sponsors for this open event.
-Our sponsorship opportunities and their perks are listed below.
+See our <a href="https://assets.devopsdays.org/events/2022/detroit/sponsor_packet_2022.pdf">PDF of our prospectus</a> for more sponsorship details, or see below.
 <style>
 </style>
 <hr>